(See also Overview of Pleural and Mediastinal Disorders.)

-Pleural effusion is the abnormal accumulation of fluid in the pleural space (the area between the two layers of the thin membrane that covers the lungs—see Overview of Pleural and Mediastinal Disorders).
+Pleural effusion is the abnormal accumulation of fluid in the pleural space (the area between the two layers of the thin membrane that covers the lungs).

-Fluid can accumulate in the pleural space as a result of a large number of disorders, including infections, tumors, injuries, heart or liver failure, blood clots in the lung blood vessels (pulmonary emboli), and drugs.
+Fluid can accumulate in the pleural space as a result of a large number of disorders, including infections, tumors, injuries, heart, kidney, or liver failure, blood clots in the lung blood vessels (pulmonary emboli), and drugs.

 Diagnosis is by chest x-rays, laboratory testing of the fluid, and often computed tomography angiography.

 Large amounts of fluid are drained with a tube inserted into the chest.

 Normally, only a thin layer of fluid separates the two layers of the pleura.
 An excessive amount of fluid may accumulate for many reasons, including heart failure, cirrhosis, pneumonia, and cancer.

 Depending on the cause, the fluid may be either